Homophobia and internalised homophobia

 Can a gay person be homophobic?

-A personal experience of Internalized Homophobia
+A personal experience of Internalised Homophobia

 Stuart’s story